lucasmartiniano6/scheme-haskell/README.md

 # Scheme-Haskell
-Writing an interpreter for a custom programming language (~Scheme) written in Haskell.
+Writing an interpreter for a custom programming language (~Scheme) using Haskell.
 Why?
 Scheme is a dialect of Lisp and Haskell is cool.
+Check refs for more.

 ![scheme](https://upload.wikimedia.org/wikipedia/commons/thumb/3/39/Lambda_lc.svg/121px-Lambda_lc.svg.png)

 Nice TODO
 -----
 * Increment Standard Library
-* Implement Hygienic macros
+* Hygienic macros
 * Add exception handling

 Usage